David-Berardi/MemoryMVC/README.md

 # MemoryMVC
-The Famous Arkanoid game made in java following the MVC design pattern
+The famous Memory game made in Java following the MVC design pattern.
+It's a nice version with some bugs, so feel free to contribute.